gaurangbhardwaj/cbh/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here
-> Story
-    Can edit/add agent's custom id to generate report
+## Can edit/add agent's custom id to generate report

-    AC:
+# AC:
 1. Agents can save their own unique custom id
 2. Can generate reports with their custom id

-> Ticket 1: Backend
+# Ticket 1: Backend
-    Technical notes:
+# Technical notes:
 1. Update model for Agents collection for a new "agentId" to save new custom id
 2. Create functionality to validate new custom id is unique and has proper formatting
-    2. Update getShiftsByFacility which can map with both "database id" and "agentId"
+3. Update getShiftsByFacility which can map with both "database id" and "agentId"
-    3. Update generateReport which can map both "database id" and "agentId"
+4. Update generateReport which can map both "database id" and "agentId"
-    4. Update and add new test cases for same
+5. Update and add new test cases for same

 Estimates : 3 SP

-> Ticket 2: Frontend
+# Ticket 2: Frontend
-    Technical notes:
+# Technical notes:
 1. Add a field to save agent's custom id
 2. Add form validation and integration for unique id (id not used before) [Will be dependent upon new backend functionality]
 3. Update report generation UI integration to provide custom id to generate report
-    3. Add check on shift and report UI if their is no agent's custom id (for old data)
+4. Add check on shift and report UI if their is no agent's custom id (for old data)

  Estimates : 3 SP